96imranahmed/urop/README.md

 **The /training folder contains the dataset scripts to train pico** **This repository contains the detection code using various methods**

+Note: I have also included **face.hex** to demonstrate an example of how a cascade can be loaded into memory at runtime - this cascade is simply the default facefinder cascade from the original pico implementation.
+Loading cascades like this should **not** be done at production level because of performance limitations (this is simply a testing aide)

 The methods used are as follows:
 1. tracker_haar - a very simple haar implementation.
 Very slow, not in-plane rotation invariant
 2. tracker_slow - a CNN cascade implementation - again, very slow (although accurate).
 Not in-plane rotation invariant and models needs retraining (refer to paper)